abhinavlohia/Calculator-App/README.md

 # Calculator App
 # Fully Responsive
-# From scratch NO Bootstrap
+# From Scratch NO Bootstrap